Gill Rooney BA(Hons) (Sheffield Hallam), MPH(HSR) (Sheffield)

 Fax: (+44) (0)114 222 0749

-Between 1 August 2018 and 31 May 2019 I was seconded to work as a Research Associate on the NIHR funded study "The design, development and commissioning of patient focused vascular services."
-This study seeks to identify which non health attributes of service provision are important to patients and to establish the relative value society places on these attributes in relation to health outcomes.
+Between 1 August 2018 and 31 May 2019 I worked as a Research Associate on the NIHR funded study "The design, development and commissioning of patient focused vascular services."
+This study sought to identify which non health attributes of service provision are important to patients and to establish the relative value society places on these attributes in relation to health outcomes.
+The final report is currently in the editorial process with NIHR and will be published in 2020.

 I joined ScHARR in 1997 as Publications Officer to the Working Group on Acute Purchasing (WGAP).
 WGAP worked with NHS Purchasers in the Trent Region to advise on the effectiveness and cost-effectiveness of health service interventions.
 Following the establishment of the National Institute for Health and Care Excellence (NICE), and the cessation of the Working Group on Acute Purchasing in 2000, I became a part of the ScHARR Rapid Reviews Group (SRRG), which was later renamed ScHARR Technology Assessment Group (ScHARR-TAG).